yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 ### URL Rewrite

-This plugin allows you to translate an outbound API interface to your internal structure of your services.
+This plugin allows you to translate an outbound API interface to the internal structure of your services.
 See [URL Rewriting]({{< ref "transform-traffic/url-rewriting" >}}) for more details.

 ### Validate JSON